DemocracyEarth/wallet/README.md

     Load browser and go to [http://localhost:3000/](http://localhost:3000/).

-    > _Note:_ Production deploys you can alternatively use  `--settings=config/production/settings.json`.
+    > _Note:_ For production deploys you can alternatively use  `--settings=config/production/settings.json`.

     For a quick **online deploy**, since it runs on Meteor you can create a [Galaxy](galaxy.meteor.com) account and after [setting up the database](http://coderchronicles.org/2016/03/15/deploying-a-meteor-app-to-galaxy/), type: